PlanQK/planqk-platform-docs/src/docs/service-platform.md

 In order to test it, you can use any of your applications to subscribe to this service.
 :::

+There are two ways to subscribe to a service.
+One is to subscribe to an internal service, the other is to subscribe to a service that has been published on the marketplace.

 The token can be requested from the platform's token endpoint by providing the client credentials, i.e. the _Consumer Key_ and _Consumer Secret_ of your application.

 1. Go to your application in the [Applications](https://platform.planqk.de/applications) section